xp-forge/xp-maven-plugin/README.md

 If this option is TRUE, xp-maven-plugin will use the locally installed XP-Framework runners by looking in the the `PATH` environment variable.
 If it cannot find the XP-runers (xcc, unittest, etc.), an exception will be thrown.

-Information on how to install XP-framework on your machine can be found here:
+Information on how to install XP-Framework on your machine can be found here:
 - https://github.com/xp-framework/xp-framework/wiki/setup.framework

-If this option is FALSE, you don't need to have XP-framework installed on your machine; however, you must have dependencies for `net-xp-framework:core` and `net-xp-framework:tools` defined in `pom.xml` in order to use this option.
+If this option is FALSE, you don't need to have XP-Framework installed on your machine; however, you must have dependencies for `net-xp-framework:core` and `net-xp-framework:tools` defined in `pom.xml` in order to use this option.
 If you also have *.xp files that need to be compiled, you must also have the `net-xp-framework:compiler` dependency defined in `pom.xml`

-xp-maven-plugin will download the needed XP-artifacts from repository (Maven central or as configured) and will create a local XP-runtime environment in the `target/.runtime` directory.
+xp-maven-plugin will download the needed XP-artifacts from repository (Maven central or as configured) and will create a local XP runtime environment in the `target/.runtime` directory.

 ### ${xp.runtime.timezone} ###